Behavioral Risk Factor Surveillance System (BRFSS)

 Who we are

-The Alaska Behavioral Risk Factor Surveillance System (BRFSS) is a yearly telephone survey that asks Alaska adults about their health, as well as behaviors that could affect their health.
+The Alaska Behavioral Risk Factor Surveillance System (BRFSS) is a yearly telephone survey that asks randomly selected Alaskan adults about their health, their health habits, and how they use health care and preventive services.
+BRFSS is part of a national program coordinated by the Centers for Disease Control and Prevention (CDC).

 What we do